Dardeen family homicides

-No suspects were identified in the quadruple homicide until the 2000s, after serial killer Tommy Lynn Sells, following his conviction and death sentence for murdering a teenage girl in Texas, claimed to have committed the crime.
-However, he was never charged since prison authorities there would not let him leave the state to assist police in Southern Illinois with their investigation, and they as well as the Dardeen family have doubts about his account of the killings, as Sells had an extensive history of false confessions.
-The case is otherwise cold.
+No suspects were officially identified in the quadruple homicide until the 2000s, when serial killer Tommy Lynn Sells, following his conviction and death sentence for the murder of a teenage girl in Texas, claimed responsibility for the crime.
+However, he was never charged, as prison authorities in Texas would not permit him to leave the state to assist police in Southern Illinois with their investigation.
+Both law enforcement and members of the Dardeen family expressed doubts about his account of the killings, as Sells had a documented history of making false confessions.